 - The IDP is a designated program for Japan International Cooperation Agency (JICA) long-term scholars, who are government officers from the recipient countries of the Japanese ODA.

 - The IDP has been selected by the Indonesian government to run linkage Master’s programs with three Indonesian universities, under which students are awarded double Master’s degrees.
-There are more than 20 Indonesian government officers who enroll in the IDP every year.

 - The IDP has been appointed by ADB (Asian Development Bank) to train their scholars.